samanthamroz/ClickIt-/README.md

 ## 📜 License

-_ClickIt!_ is licensed under the Unity Asset Store Standard End User License Agreement (EULA).
+ClickIt! is licensed under the Unity Asset Store EULA.

-By downloading, installing, or using this asset, you agree to be bound by the terms of the Unity Asset Store Standard EULA.

-The full license text is available [here](https://unity.com/legal/as-terms).

-EULA Summary (for convenience only):
-- ✅ You may use and modify this asset in personal, educational, and commercial projects.
+You may use this package in:
-- ❌ You may not redistribute, resell, sublicense, or make this asset available as a standalone product or package.
+- ✅ Commercial projects
+- ✅ Free projects
+- ✅ Game jams
+- ✅ Educational projects

+You may NOT:
+- ❌ Resell or redistribute the source code
-- ❌ You may not claim this asset as your own work.
+- ❌ Claim it as your own work

-Copyright © 2026 Lattice Gameworks
-All rights reserved
+See [LICENSE](LICENSE) for full details.

 ---